kotlin-orm/ktorm-migration/README.md

 ## Status

-Needs a full tutorial, supporting tools, and testing, but otherwise complete.
+Needs a full tutorial, supporting tools, and more testing, but otherwise complete.

 ## Usage